 This is media manipulation at its worst.
 There is no legitimate justification for that secrecy; Turnbull’s suggestion that it’s all a matter for the US sounds a fob off.

 It wasn’t his job to run commentary on the domestic policies of other countries, he said.
 Australia’s border arrangements were the envy of the world.
 “If others wish to emulate what we’re doing, they’re welcome to do so.”
 Is he equating Trump’s measures to Australia’s?
-But then he added “Our rules, our laws, our values are very well known,” including “our commitment to multiculturalism, our commitment to a nondiscriminatory immigration program. … So that’s where we stand.”
+But then he added “our values are very well known” including “our commitment to multiculturalism. … So that’s where we stand”.

 As for the urgent matter of how Australian dual citizens might be affected by the executive order, Turnbull was unenlightening.

 “If those issues arise in respect of Australian citizens we will, and we are, taking up that issue with the Administration.
 Can I just say to you, we have a very close relationship with the United States, and when we want to engage in discussions of this kind, we do so privately and frankly.”

 Yet Britain has already set out the position of its dual citizens.